Aron Selig Katz and family

 Aron Katz

-Source: Yad Vashem (Submitted by his brother Michael Katz)
+Source: Yad Vashem (Submitted by his son Michael Katz)

 Siegmund Spiegel: